CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-02-22-CLUG-Meeting.md

  * The Contents of Some Linux Files by Rex Bouwense, TBD
  * How to build a computer by Ted Janecki, TBD
- * Robo Lin ux by Tim Kirk, TBD
+ * Robo Linux by Tim Kirk, TBD
  * Post Installation Activities by Rex Bouwense, TBD

 **Presentation:**